TheoW03/nesemuda/README.md

 nesemuda

-is a dynamic NES ROM disassembler with a ca65 macro assembler target how it works is that instead of statically disassembling ROMs like most disassemblers
+is a recursive decent NES ROM disassembler. with a ca65 macro assembler target.

-it simulates the execution flow of the PC by using a special type of emulator, an emulator that does "fetch decode disassemble" as opposed to "fetch decode execute store". and with that  it can disassemble a ROM into source code that will infact run on the machines hardware.

 ## build instructions